pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 | `ignore` | Keeping existing data and ignoring new data. | `INSERT IGNORE INTO ...` |
 | `error` | Pausing the import and reporting an error. | `INSERT INTO ...` |

-Please note that due to the internal implementation and limitation of TiDB Lightning the result of conflict detection may be different with the result of SQL-based import.
+Note that due to the internal implementation and limitation of TiDB Lightning, the result of conflict detection might be different from the result of SQL-based import.

 When the strategy is `error`, conflicting data will fail the import task.
 When the strategy is `replace` or `ignore`, conflicting data will be treated as [conflict error](/tidb-lightning/tidb-lightning-error-resolution.md#conflict-error), with `conflict.threshold` configurated the import task can tolerate the specified number of conflict error.
 The default value is 9223372036854775807.
 For futher details please see [error resolution](/tidb-lightning/tidb-lightning-error-resolution.md).

 Detection before importing has the following limitations:

 - Before importing, it reads all data and encodes it to detect potentially conflicting data.
 Temporary files are stored using `tikv-importer.sorted-kv-dir` during the detection process.
 The results are retained for import phase after the detection is complete.
-Therefore, there is additional overhead in terms of time consumption, disk space usage, and API requests to read the data.
+Therefore, there is additional overhead for time consumption, disk space usage, and API requests to read the data.
-- It can only be done on a single node and cannot be applied to parallel import scenarios.
+- It only applies to a single node and cannot be applied to parallel import scenarios.

-Compared with detection after importing, it has the following advantages:

-- If the original data has a large amount of conflicting data, the total import time is less when use detection before importing.

-We recommend using detection before importing in non-parallel import tasks when the data is known to contain conflicting data and the local disk space is sufficient.
+Compared with detection after importing, if the original data has a large amount of conflicting data, using detection before importing can take less import time.
+It is recommended that you use detection before importing in non-parallel import tasks when the data contains conflicting data and there is sufficient local disk space.

 ### Detection after importing (the old behaviour)